benzittlau/traveling_salesman/readme.md

 `NOTE: It is assumed that you will act in good faith and provide your own solution, not an algorithm found through Google.`

+## Submission
+Your submissions should be submitted in the form of a PR with your branch.
+This will allow quick and easy checking that the only modification is the addition of your router.

 ## Installation
 ```
 git clone git@github.com:GetJobber/traveling_salesman.git